nvpro-samples/vk_lod_clusters/README.md

 * [shaders/render_raytrace.rgen.glsl](/shaders/render_raytrace.rgen.glsl)
 * [shaders/render_raytrace.rmiss.glsl](/shaders/render_raytrace.rmiss.glsl)

-The ray tracing code path can optimize the number of BLAS builds through _"BLAS sharing"_, which allows instances to use the BLAS from another instance.
+The ray tracing code path can optimize the number of BLAS builds through _"BLAS Sharing"_, which allows instances to use the BLAS from another instance.

 Please have a look at the [BLAS Sharing description](docs/blas_sharing.md).